North Carolina Central University

 GIS Software Licenses

 The GIS center boasts of competent instructors capable of delivering instruction in a classroom or professional setting.
 DEEGS faculty have both classroom and professional GIS experience.
 In addition to instructor lead courses in GIS/GPS/remote sensing, the center also acts as a conduit for online courses that are available at ESRI's Virtual Campus.
-The courses on the virtual campus range from beginning GIS courses to advanced application programming.
 Access to these courses is free for all faculty and students at NCCU.

 Environmental Science Laboratories